mariachi444/mariachi444/README.md

 I'm Mario Ernesto Enciso Soto from Sinaloa, Mexico. 🇲🇽
 🎓 Biomedical Engineering student at Universidad Politécnica de Sinaloa.
 💻 I have a huge interest in cibersecurity and coding.
-I’m always open to feedback and excited to contribute to or join a community.
+I’m always open to feedback and excited to contribute or join a community.

 ---